ARArun/box_light/README.md

 # Setting lights
-## in desired orientation in argos
+## in desired orientation in argos boxes